LocalCrag/LocalCragApp/README.md

 - **Ticklist:** Track your ascends and create todo lists
 - **Statistics:** Numerous statistics for lines and ascends
 - **News blog:** Publish news for your crags in a blog
 - **Multi language:** LocalCrag is built using transloco.
-Adding new languages is easy and there is also the possibilits to run your instances in multiple languages.
+Adding new languages is easy and there is also the possibility to run your instances in multiple languages.
 - ... more to come!
 We have a lot of ideas.
 We are open to your ideas and accept pull requests.

 ## Current state